What are mergers, acquisitions and private equity?

 - English levels 5.5 IELTS (5.5 in all bands) or equivalent*

 - Relevant work experience is an asset, but no work experience is required

 The Master in Finance and Investments degree syllabus considers today's challenging business environment and the financial expertise you need to excel within it.
 The 3 core and 3 elective modules will equip you with a deep understanding of investments and financial statements, corporate finance, financial econometrics and advanced asset pricing.
 The final research project will give you hands-on experience, ensuring your competence in a financial decision-making environment.
 Follow this link to see the full programme syllabus.

 This programme focuses on the key operations that are employed by businesses in the modern financial sector.
 During the course, students will master advanced financial theories, and enhance their skills in the following areas:

-Students can expect to gain the following skills while studying the MA in Finance and Investment in Mergers, Acquisitions and Private Equity:
+Students can expect to gain the following skills while studying the Master in Finance and Investments in Mergers, Acquisitions and Private Equity:

 - Quantitative finance is a crucial component of this field, and a grasp on numerical operations such as linear algebra, algorithm, multi-variable calculus, differential equations, probability theories, and statistical analysis will make you a strong candidate for a financial position.